The Tunnel (2011 film): Critical reception

-The film has a 100% approval rating on Rotten Tomatoes with an average score of 7/10, based on 7 reviews.

 Richard Kuipers from Variety gave the film a positive review, writing, "Making the most of super-atmospheric locations never previously seen in an Aussie feature, debut helmer Carlo Ledesma is well served by his convincing quartet of thesps.
 Special kudos goes to Steve Davis, a real-life cameraman who performs impressively while also filming a sizable portion of the finished product".
 However, Kuipers felt that the film failed to reveal anything on the malevolent presence that lurked in the darkness.

 James Mudge from Beyond Hollywood.com gave the film a positive review, writing, "Though The Tunnel nevertheless remains above average and better crafted than most of the never-ending stream of found footage horrors, these missteps prevent it from shaking off the shackles of the form or from finding appeal outside dedicated fans.
 Still, there’s enough here to make the prospect of a sequel not unpalatable, and despite its faults the film does manage to raise the pulse rate from time to time".

 In 2014, popular horror movie website Bloody Disgusting listed the film as one of the "13 Scariest Mockumentaries Ever Made".

 In 2015, BuzzFeed listed the film as one of "13 Australian Horror Movies That Will Scare The Shit Out of You".